 - Build a notebook using a 3-ring binder, expandable folder or box and add dividers that are important to you.
-Examples can include: Portable Medical Summary, Quick Contact, Discharge Reports, Records, Logs, Therapy Calendar - Gather all existing information such as discharge reports, clinic visit summaries, immunization records, school plan, test results and scheduled care plans. - Clear page protectors make it easy to remove and update pages as needed.
-Some families have found it works best to have different notebooks for school and health records- find what works best for your family. - Commonly Used Forms have been provided separate from this guide.
-These forms can also be found and printed from our website at www.pediatricstrokewarriors.org > Family Support> Creating a care notebook
+Examples can include: Portable Medical Summary, Quick Contact, Discharge Reports, Records, Logs, Therapy Calendar. - Gather all existing information such as discharge reports, clinic visit summaries, immunization records, school plan, test results and scheduled care plans. - Clear page protectors make it easy to remove and update pages as needed.
+Some families have found it works best to have different notebooks for school and health records find what works best for your family. - Frequently used forms can be found and printed from our website at under the Family Support section.